gender selection in islam in 2023

 Gender selection in Islam,is gender selection allowed in islam?

-Gender selection in Islam; permissible or interfering with God’s will?
-If you considering choosing your baby’s gender in the Islamic way, we have interesting information in this blog post that helps you go through gender selection in an Islamic country like Iran by a professional and well-skilled company called TebMedTourism.
-So track information!
+Gender selection in Islam: permissible or interfering with God’s will?
+Suppose you are considering choosing your baby’s gender in an Islamic way.
+In that case, we have exciting information in this blog post that helps you go through gender selection in an Islamic country like Iran by a professional and well-skilled company called TebMedTourism.
+So, track information!

 Islam does not explicitly condone or forbid gender selection when it comes to couples having children.
 Most scholars say it is permissible, while others may find it religiously unacceptable.
 The debate between Shias and Sunnis centers around the concept of birth control, as both denominations consider it acceptable, albeit with some disagreements on its rules and limitations.